-The Events Team at Great Place to Work relies on the collaboration and teamwork of not only GPTW staff but of creative, logistics and visual partners to produce the highest quality experience for our GPTW community at the Great Place to Work® For All™ Summit (GPTW4ALL).
+The Events Team at Great Place To Work relies on the collaboration and teamwork of not only GPTW staff but of creative, logistics and visual partners to produce the highest quality experience for our GPTW community at the Great Place To Work® For All™ Summit (GPTW4ALL).
 In our efforts to exhibit our Values of Care, Be Curious, Champion One Team, One Mission, Excel and Act with Integrity, we have created these guideposts around our collaboration and execution of each event.
 While this is by no means an exhaustive list, our intent is to ensure we can clearly live the values and behaviors as we work to spread our mission as advocates of creating great places to work For All.

-As members of Great Place to Work, we commit to
+As members of Great Place To Work, we commit to

 Creating a warm, inviting and hospitable space so that all who participate are challenged to extend themselves past their comfort zones, and bring their full selves.

 - Assembling a stage that invites all participants to exhibit curiosity and a growth mindset.

 - Fostering connections with, and among attendees, helping each participant to advocate For All within their own organizations.